-This sixth IDhall SC user forum held on 20 June in Lille was a real success with more than 50 attendees, representing almost all business functions, including innovation, R&D, HR, manufacturing, operations, IT and so on.
+This sixth IDhall user forum held on 20 June in Lille was a real success with more than 50 attendees, representing almost all business functions, including innovation, R&D, HR, manufacturing, operations, IT and so on.

 The day therefore featured much sharing of best practice and feedback.
 While some contributions focused on collaborative innovation, others illustrated continuous improvement and action plan management processes, but all ultimately shared the same objective, which was to get their organisation moving to bring about transformation and improve competitiveness.